 The most recent government statistics show that investment in RESPs is growing.

-Assets held in RESPs in Canada have been growing at an annual rate of 12.6 per cent in recent years and by the end of 2012, totalled $35.6 billion.
+Assets held in RESPs in Canada have been growing at double-digit rates in recent years and by the end of 2013, totalled $40.5 billion.

 Self-directed or group RESP?

 Aside from choosing whether you want to set up a family plan, which allows for more than one beneficiary, or a specified plan, which has only one beneficiary, who does not need to be related to the contributor, you'll also need to choose between a group RESP or a self-directed one.
 In 2011, group plans accounted for about 29 per cent of RESP assets.